chachie/lisp-diary/README.md

 By using a Lisp file for your diary notes in Emacs, you can:

   * define reference mathematical formulas, that can be run within the buffer.
-  * do quick calculations without reaching out to a different window (or minibuffer).
+  * do quick calculations without opening a different window.
   * leverage other existing functions defined in Emacs.
   * get Lisp editing facilities (Emacs Lisp major mode):
     * code indentation